lqhuang/awesome/hacker-life/software.md

 - [HermanMartinus/bearblog](https://github.com/HermanMartinus/bearblog): Free, no-nonsense, super fast blogging.
 - 🌟 [koodo-reader/koodo-reader](https://github.com/koodo-reader/koodo-reader): A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web <https://koodoreader.com>
 - [chrox/readest](https://github.com/chrox/readest): Readest is a modern, feature-rich ebook reader designed for avid readers offering seamless cross-platform access, powerful tools, and an intuitive interface to elevate your reading experience. <https://readest.com>
+- [Kareadita/Kavita](https://github.com/Kareadita/Kavita): Kavita is a fast, feature rich, cross platform reading server.
+Built with the goal of being a full solution for all your reading needs.
+Setup your own server and share your reading collection with your friends and family. <http://www.kavitareader.com>

 ### Developer